anasAnonymous/Digital-Forensics/Lab8/notes.md

-Memory forensics is a crucial subfield in digital forensics, which involves acquisition and analysis of a computer's volatile memory or, in other words, the computer's RAM.
-The information stored in a computer's RAM can provide valuable insights into the state the system at the time of acquisition.
-The acquired memory is normally referred to as a memory dump, and can be particularly useful in identifying running processes, user credentials, network connections, registry keys, encryption keys, browser history, clipboard contents, and other valuable information.
+Memory forensics involves acquisition and analysis of a computer's volatile memory (computer's RAM).
+The acquired memory is normally referred to as a memory dump, and can be particularly useful in identifying
+- Running processes
+- User credentials
+- Network connections
+- Registry keys
+- Encryption keys
+- Browser history
+- Clipboard contents, and other valuable information.

+## Tools to acquire Memory Dump

+    DumpIt — a light-weight command-line utility for Windows.
+    FTK Imager — a popular image forensics tool.
+    Redline — a memory analysis tool developed by FireEye.